m-amazirh/cart-price-calculator/docs/bounded_contexts/cart_management.md

 A product has
  - an id
  - a name
- - a pricing matrix (Consumer Category, Price)
+ - a pricing matrix (Consumer Category, com.capco.shared.Price)